Leoš Janáček: Personality

 In 1917, he began his lifelong, inspirational and unrequited passion for Kamila Stösslová, who neither sought nor rejected his devotion.
 Janáček pleaded for first-name terms in their correspondence.
 In 1927, she finally agreed and signed herself "Tvá Kamila" (Your Kamila) in a letter, which Zdenka found.
 This revelation provoked a furious quarrel between Zdenka and Janáček, though their living arrangements did not change – Janáček seems to have persuaded her to stay.
 In 1928, the year of his death, Janáček confessed his intention to publicize his feelings for Stösslová.
 Max Brod had to dissuade him.
 Janáček's contemporaries and collaborators described him as mistrustful and reserved, but capable of obsessive passion for those he loved.
 His overwhelming passion for Stösslová was sincere but verged upon self-destruction.
 Their letters remain an important source for Janáček's artistic intentions and inspiration.
 His letters to his long-suffering wife are, by contrast, mundanely descriptive.
-Zdenka seems to have destroyed all hers to Janáček.
-Only a few postcards survive.
+Other than a few postcards, Zdenka's letters to Janáček have not survived.